muhaiminsk/vr-activity-classification/README.md

 2. **Feature Engineering:**
 It was not possible to immediately evaluate features obtained from network traffic.
 While standardization guaranteed stability, it is still difficult to find more domain-specific characteristics.

 Future work: To find latent correlations, investigate sophisticated feature transformations and statistical analyses.

 3. **Overfitting:**
 Early models had lower test accuracy because they had trouble generalizing after doing well on training data.

 Solution: To lessen overfitting, regularization strategies like dropout were implemented and model complexity was decreased.

+4. **Computational Overheads:**
+Extensive computational resources were needed for hyperparameter adjustment with the Keras Tuner, which delayed testing.

+Solution: For quicker iterations, use GPU acceleration and a constrained hyperparameter search space.

+5. **Preprocessing Consistency:**

+Errors occasionally occurred as a result of different preprocessing procedures used for training and testing datasets.

+Solution: Automated validation tests and standardized preprocessing methods were the solutions.